For the first time anywhere, the true story behind Jim Morrison's so-called "last" studio session.

 It's here where our search for the truth begins.

 The second reel is more mysterious.
-As the story above relates, the tape box is labeled (supposedly by Morrison himself, although this remains unconfirmed) as "Jomo And The Smoothies."
-Morrison sounds inebriated and he is joined by two unknown musicians playing stringed instruments.
-Jim begins to sing "Orange County Suite" but soon goes into an improvised jam.
-The recording ends after only fifteen minutes when Morrison asks for the tape to be played back for them.
+Morrison sounds inebriated and is joined by two unknown musicians playing stringed instruments.
+He begins to sing "Orange County Suite" but soon goes into an improvised jam.
+The recording ends after only fifteen minutes when Morrison asks for the tape to be played back.